Dedekind Zeta motives for totally real fields: Applications

-denote the subspace whose reduced coproduct vanishes.
-The right-hand side is ismorphic to $E^+=\Ext^1_{\MT(k)}(\Q(0),\Q(n))$, and we identify $V_0$ with its image in $E^+$.
-Since its regulator does not vanish, we have a non-zero element
+denote the subspace of $V$ on which the reduced coproduct vanishes.
+The right-hand side of the previous line is isomorphic to $E^+=\Ext^1_{\MT(k)}(\Q(0),\Q(n))$, and we identify $V_0$ with its image in $E^+$.
+We have construced an element